 Credit cards and lines of credit

 - Banks are reducing credit card interest rates, deferring payments and instituting low minimum payments on credit cards and lines of credit.
-As of June 30, more than 445,000 credit card deferral requests are in process or have been completed by eight banks.
+As of September 30, almost 477,000 credit card deferral requests are in process or have been completed by eight banks.

 - Several banks have announced heavily discounted or low fixed interest rates for customers who choose to defer their credit card payments.